 Digital asset management software is very complex and requires a large number of features and capabilities.
 These include advanced search, workflow, custom data layouts, custom fields, advanced reporting, activity logging, and many others.
 Most of these become important once using a DAM system.
 But interestingly, the largest reason clients have initially moved to DBGallery is to control access permissions.
 Unlike Box, Google Photos, or simple folders, DBGallery helps clients, like Susan and her team in sales, see only published and approved images, while Max and the creative team can upload and tag images across all folders.
 A wide open system where anyone can do anything with an important digital asset collection isn't acceptable.
-Appropriate user access management is important.
+Appropriate user access management is critical.
 This allows opening the system to the right individiuals while reducing the risk that the wrong people delete or upload inappropriately.

 The following hierarchy diagram demonstrates a really simple move into setting permissions.

 Administrators have full access, of course.
 Contributors, such as photographers, video producers, or folks from the creative team, should be able to upload files and tag them with data, as well as delete them when necessary.
-Consumers, those working on marketing or some other campaign/project, need only to be able to search, download, and possibly share images with their clients or colleagues.
+Image consumers, those working on marketing or some other campaign/project, need only to be able to search, download, and possibly share images with their clients or colleagues.
 Finally, those who have had images shared to will only have the view option.
 This simple approach is often enough as a foundation.
 With only a few minor changes, it can be adapted to fit any small company’s access permissions requirements.

 Often a company’s photo assets are sensitive across departments and need to be protected from inappropriate viewing, or perhaps just controlled to prevent accidental deletion of images or their data tags.
 This is when each department requires special access.

 The diagram above shows a very complex scenario where each team has specific access rights to only the appropriate folders.
 A Digital Access Management (DAM) system should be able to support fine grained permissions across areas of a large and complex digital asset collection.

 Simplify with Roles